lukastrottner/lukastrottner.github.io/_pages/about.md

 Before coming to Stuttgart, I was an Assistant Professor in Statistics at the [University of Birmingham](https://www.birmingham.ac.uk/schools/mathematics) from September 2024 -- October 2025.
 Prior to this, I did a postdoc at [Aarhus University](https://math.au.dk/en/) from September 2021 -- September 2024 working in the research group of [Prof. Claudia Strauch](https://ssp.math.uni-heidelberg.de).
 I obtained my PhD in Mathematics at the [University of Mannheim](https://www.wim.uni-mannheim.de/en/) in September 2021 under the supervision of [Prof. Leif Döring](https://www.wim.uni-mannheim.de/doering/).

-<b>Research interests:</b> Generative models, statistics for stochastic processes, concentration of measure, transfer learning, MCMC, data-driven stochastic optimal control, high-dimensional statistical inference, Lévy processes and Markov additive processes.
+<b>Research interests:</b> Generative models, statistics for stochastic processes, transfer learning, data-driven stochastic optimal control, high-dimensional statistical inference, Lévy processes and Markov additive processes.

 If you are interested in doing a PhD with me, please get in touch via email.